 You’ve passed away.

 I can’t think of a better reason.
 You, as they say, are in a better place now.
 In fact, I envy you.
-That’s why I’ve arranged for Facebook to take care of my account when my time comes (check your settings, people.
-Facebook has got you covered in case you die).
+That’s why I’ve arranged for Facebook to take care of my account when my time comes.
+Check your settings, people.
+Facebook has got you covered in case you die (settings & privacy > account > personal and account information > account ownership and control > memorialization settings).
 So, really, what’s the use of having you in my social network when you’re no longer here?
 As one friend said, “baka mag-comment ka pa”.

 You left me first.